 Visitors have the option of staying overnight on the island, or simply exploring the area on a day trip.
 Little St. Simons Island is a popular destination for families or small groups looking to inhabit their own private island for a few days.
 It’s also a great place for couples to spend quality time together.

-The staff at Little St. Simons Island is dedicated to maintaining and protecting the island and its natural resources—from establishing living shorelines that prevent erosion to serving sustainably-grown fruits and vegetables from their USDA certified organic garden.
+The staff at Little St. Simons Island is dedicated to maintaining and protecting the island and its natural resources—from establishing living shorelines that prevent erosion to serving sustainably-grown fruits and vegetables from their onsite garden to be used by their chefs to prepare guest meals.

 Since the island is all-inclusive, a plethora of activities are yours for the taking.
 Spend the morning on sea turtle patrol with the island’s turtle technician and the afternoon on a guided fishing trip in the local waters teeming with tarpon, trout and flounder, to name a few.
 Other activities include kayaking, biking and hiking.